jean-francois-labbe/blog/_posts/2018-03-21-use-turbolinks.markdown

 preview_image: turbolinks.jpg
 thumb_image: turbolinks-thumb.jpg
 main_image_description: Turbolinks is crazy fast
-keywords: Ruby, development, javascript, mobile application, save money, startup
+keywords: Ruby, ruby on rails, rubyOnRails, android mobile application, development, javascript, mobile application, save money, startup
 ---

 Imagine you are alone, or two working on a great project.
 You need to provide a web application + an Android app + an Ios app.
 What do you do?